kirant1008/EECE5604IntroToML/README.md

           distributed (iid) n-dimensional random vectors {x1,...,xN} drawn from N (μ,Σ) using the linear transformation technique applied to samples of z ∼ N (0,I).

-      Code for all the above Questions is written in Matlab.
+      Code for all the above Questions are written in Matlab.